Polyfolds: A First and Second Look: M-Polyfolds

 \begin{definition} Let $f:\cO \to \cR$ be a map between sc-retracts $\cO\subset \E$ and $\cR\subset\F$, and let $\io_\cR:\cR\to\cF$ denote the inclusion map.
 Then we say that $f$ is sc$^k$ for $k\in\N$ or $k=\infty$ if $\io_\cR \circ f\circ r : \cU \to \F$ is sc$^k$ for some choice of sc-retraction \(r:\mathcal{U}\to\mathcal{U}\subset\mathbb{E}\) with $r(\cU)=\cO$.
 In particular, a bijection $f:\cO \to \cR$ is called {\bf sc-diffeomorphism} if both $f$ and $f^{-1}$ are sc$^\infty$. \end{definition}

-The definition of the regularity of a map $f:\cO\to \cR$ is independent of the choice of the sc-retraction with $r(\cU)=\cO$ by the following lemma, for which we give the proof since it seems so unlikely, yet has an elementary proof based on the scale chain rule.
+The definition of the regularity of a map $f:\cO\to \cR$ is independent of the choice of the sc-retraction with $r(\cU)=\cO$ by the following lemma.
+We provide a proof of this result since it seems so unlikely and yet elementary.